Maximize Muscle Mass with Drop Sets

 Keep your goals in mind when deciding how to perform your drop sets.

 A typical drop set focuses on hypertrophy by dropping the weight by 10 to 30% following the completion of 8 to 10 reps.
 Once the weight is dropped, you will complete another 6 to 10 lifts.
 Also known as tight drop sets.
-This is a perfect way to add those much-desired inches to any body part.
+This is a perfect way to add those much-desired inches to any body part with lean body mass.

 But what if you want to be big and strong?
 Well, no problem.
 Power Drop Sets, also known as Low Rep Drop Sets, are a way to develop size and strength at the same time.
 In these sets, you will keep your rep range within the strength rep range (4-6 reps).